-However, modern man is depressed because he has made money his end goal.
+Conversely, modern man is depressed because he has made money his end goal.
 He spends all his day slaving in a job for money, and he uses his free hours to worry about money, which he spends on things he doesn’t really need.
 Modern man fails to realize that even though money is important, it’s not the end goal.

-If you make money your end-goal, you’ll always be depressed.
+If you make money your end goal, you’ll always be depressed.
 Besides this, you might fail to get it because you’ll avoid working on the factors that attract money.
 However, if you focus on building your inner world/skills and stop stressing about money, you’ll attract it.

 For instance, if you learn how to work hard, persist, develop discipline, and use your mind to attract whatever you want, you will attract money easily.
 Furthermore, if you focus on building exceptional skills, people will pay you lots of money for them.

-The ultimate goal of life is not making money.
-The primary goal of life is to strengthen our connection with Infinite Intelligence/God, build our inner lives, and understand the world.
-Ancient man built pyramids, performed miracles, understood the language of the stars, and did many things we can’t do today because he never made money the end-goal.
+Making money is not the ultimate goal of life.
+Instead, the ultimate goal of life is to strengthen our connection with Infinite Intelligence/God, build our inner lives, and understand the natural world.
+Ancient man built pyramids, performed miracles, understood the language of the stars, and did many things we can’t do today because he never made money the end goal.
 He could see the future, talk to the dead, and perform white magic because he focused on tapping into cosmic consciousness and connecting with Mother Earth.

-Which do you believe is the best goal?
+Anyway, which do you believe is the best goal?
 Establishing your connection with universal intelligence and downloading all the wisdom necessary for understanding the world and getting whatever you want, or becoming as rich as Rockefeller?

 “Monetary wealth is absolutely attainable in this world but having it as your main goal can distract you and keep you from doing something even greater.” – Why Money Should Never Be Your End Goal, Robert Gordon